chriglburri/OxyPlotRenderingPerformanceDemo/README.md

 ```

 * Run the program
-  * 20k HF sinus data points will be generated.
+  * 20k HF sine data points will be generated.
   * The rendering takes some seconds.
   * The plot area is almost covered with the signal.
   * Every action like zooming or panning is noticeably slow.